 You are correct that, at any given point in time, the current price of a futures contract equals the expected future spot price less some premium the buyer of the future receives for bearing the risk that this price will be inaccurate.
 The expected return to the buyer of the futures contract reflects compensation for providing price insurance to the seller of the contract.
 However, the actual return realized by the buyer of the futures contract may turn out to be different from the expected return.
 The difference will be due to unexpected changes in the spot price of the contract that occur after the date on which the futures contract was purchased but before it is closed out.
-If the unexpected change in the spot price is positive, the buyer of the futures contract will receive a higher than expected.
+If the unexpected change in the spot price is positive, the buyer of the futures contract will receive a higher than expected return; if the unexpected price change is negative, the buyer's return will be lower than expected.
 In a perfectly efficient market, these unexpected price changes should be unpredictable, and over time net out to zero.
-Under those conditions, you are correct that "it cannot be the case that a futures contract can be said to be overvalued" at the time it is purchased, since it theoretically incorporates all the information that is known about future spot prices.
+Under those conditions, you are correct that "it cannot be the case that a futures contract can be www.retiredinvestor.com said to be overvalued" at the time it is purchased, since it theoretically incorporates all the information that is known about future spot prices.
 On the other hand, if the futures market is less than perfectly efficient - if, for example, investors' emotions cause prices to sometimes diverge from their rational equilibrium values - then it is possible for futures contracts to be over or undervalued.
 On balance, we view financial markets, including commodity futures, as a complex adaptive system which, while attracted to equilibrium, is seldom in it.
 As a result, we believe that over and undervaluations exist, and successful active management is possible for skilled investors (though consistent success becomes geometrically more difficult as the time horizon lengthens, as unique sources of private information are copied or disappear, and/or models' are copied or their assumptions are invalidated by changes in the economy).